vikasinder/CronaVirus-Worldometer/README.md

 # Cronavirus Worldometer Api Application

-Updated Coranvirus Api Designed with  HTML5, CSS3 and JavaScript
+Coranvirus Api Designed with  HTML5, CSS3 and JavaScript and Jquery Library

-## Crona Lmao Ninja Api is Used to built this project
+## Crona Lmao Ninja And opencovid  Api's is Used to built this project

 <h3 align="center">
         <a href="https://vikasinder.github.io/CronaVirus-Worldometer/">Click Here For Preview</a>